reinierdevalk/abtab/README.md

     Python x.y.z

 **Note for macOS users** On older versions of macOS, the default installed version of Python is Python2.
-If the `--version` command returns some version of Python2, you must use `python3` (and not `python`) in your commands.
+If the `python --version` command returns some version of Python2, you must use `python3` (and not `python`) in your commands.

 ### 2. Installing and updating
-Installing and updating Python is done easiest and most efficiently using a command-line package manager, but it is also possible to download and install [Python](https://www.python.org/downloads/) manually.
+**Note for Windows users** Installing and updating Python can be done using a command-line package manager, but it generally not a bad idea to download and install [Python](https://www.python.org/downloads/) manually.

 #### macOS
 To install or update Python, run